awsdocs/amazon-dynamodb-developer-guide/doc_source/bp-hybrid.md

 # Best Practices for Implementing a Hybrid Database System<a name="bp-hybrid"></a>

-In some circumstances, migrating from one or more relational database management systems \(RDBMS\) to DynamoDB might not be advantageous\.
+In some circumstances, migrating from one or more relational database management systems \(RDBMS\) to Amazon DynamoDB might not be advantageous\.
 In these cases, it might be preferable to create a hybrid system\.

 ## If You Don't Want to Migrate Everything to DynamoDB<a name="bp-hybrid-problems"></a>